glasserc/cleff-sandbox/docs/architecture.md

 # Should effects "stack"?

-Let's say you have a third-party API that you use to implement some contract for your application.
-As an example, let's take Auth0, which you make requests to over HTTP, and which you hope to use as your authentication provider, which in the context of your application is reified as some subsystem that manages users.
+Let's say you are building some feature, let's call it Feature X. That feature is going to work with a concept of users and has some kind of contract about what user operations need to be available.
+Your company also has a third-party API which you want to use to implement that contract.
+As an example, let's take Auth0, which you make requests to over HTTP.
 What kinds of effects should you have and how should they relate?

+In general, there's no one correct answer.
+Each effect could be useful and help make code above it more testable.
+On the other hand, if you only have one interpretation and one consumer, then there isn't much point in introducing an effect -- you could just hardcode the function call and save yourself some trouble.

+The most obvious effect that you might want is one that represents your concept of users, let's call it `UserStore`.
+This reifies the contract that your application actually needs, and lets you isolate your feature from its dependencies.
+You'll want a different implementation of this for tests.

+Your production implementation of `UserStore` could be in IO.
+The IO actions you produce at this level could involve contacting Auth0 via HTTP or any other mechanism, but that doesn't necessarily mean that you need an effect to represent it.
+If your code to call Auth0 is sufficiently declarative or easy to break into pure, testable pieces, this could be enough.

-It seems reasonable to have an effect for HTTP, representing the ability to make requests and receive responses from any third party API.
-You may want to define an Auth0 effect, which represents a higher-level concept, the ability to make Auth0 requests and receive Auth0 responses.
-Finally, you almost certainly want some kind of `UserStore` effect that represents the contract that your application actually needs.
+On the other hand, if you want to write tests for your `UserStore` implementation, you might consider defining an effect for HTTP, representing the ability to make requests and receive responses from any third party API.
+Having this effect would make it possible to test your implementation of the `UserStore` effect by examining the HTTP calls it makes or how it handles the HTTP responses it gets.
+But if your HTTP abstraction is good, you may not need this.

+What about an `Auth0` effect?
+This could serve as a helpful middle point between your `UserStore` implementation and the `Http` effect it may depend on.
+On the other hand, unless there are other callers who might use your `Auth0` effect, it may be a pointless abstraction.

+Whether to use or invent `Http` or `Auth0` as effects here ends up being an implementation detail, and thus architectural decision, of the `UserStore` implementation.
 The implementation of `UserStore` may depend on your Auth0 effect, and the implementation of the `Auth0` effect may depend on your HTTP effect, but from the perspective of some feature that involves users, these are just implementation details.

-Having an Auth0 effect may be helpful if you want to test your `UserStore` implementation and don't want to break it down all the way to HTTP requests/responses.
-But since your application only cares about access to the `UserStore`, this is an implementation choice that can be decided by your `UserStore` implementation.

 # What makes a good effect?